1024inc/engineering-blog/eng-paths/software_engineer_2.md

 </td></tr>
 <tr><td>

-Software Engineer 2
+Software Engineer 3

 </td></tr>
 <tr><td  markdown="1">

-- Solicits feedback from others and is eager to find ways to improve
+- Gives timely, helpful feedback to peers and managers
-- Finds the right balance between reaching out for help and finding answers autonomously
+- Understands how their work fits into the larger project and identifies problems with requirements
-- Communicates assumptions and gets clarification on tasks up front to minimize the need for rework
+- Proactively communicate with team in advance in regards to blockers and changes of deadlines

 </td></tr>
 </table>